 Opening your Keywords

 Open Google Analytics (the new version) and head to that navigation bar on the left.
 Follow the screenshot below and click on Traffic Sources > Search > Overview

 From here you will need to view the keyword tab, found at the top of the report.
 You will see on the bottom that you can only show up to 500 rows, even though the number right beside it might indicate that you have way more than 500.

 The Hack: Loading the Keywords

 This is the part where you can put on your hacker hat.
 Within the address URL bar, locatetable.rowCount%3D10.
-The field will be long, and the table row count could be anywhere in string.
+The field will belong, and the table row count could be anywhere in the string.
 Copy and paste the field into a text editor and use the find feature to make your life easier.
 When you find that segment of the string replace the 10 (or whatever number it happens to be) to the number to the amount of keywords you wish to export.
 In our example, we’re using 50000.

 Note: If you don’t see “table.rowCount%3D500…”, you will need to change your “Show Rows” setting to anything greater than 10.
 It is located at the bottom of the page.

 Press Enter.
 You’ll then head down to the Export tab and click CSV.